+COMPACT AND REDUNDANT INFORMATION.
 In addition to assessing what information is contained in ITC and PFC, the decoding analysis also allows us to examine how information is coded across a population of neurons.
-One important question of neural coding concerns whether information is contained in a widely distributed manner such that all neurons are necessary to represent a stimulus, or if at a particular point in time, there is a smaller 'compact' subset of neurons that contains all the information that the larger population has (Field 1994).
-In order to asses the if there is a smaller compact subset of neurons ITC and PFC conveying as much information as the larger population using population decoding, we first selected the 'best' k neurons using the training data (where k < 256), and then trained and tested our classifier using only these neurons (Fig. 4).
-The best k neurons were defined as those neurons with the smallest p-values based on a t-test applied to all cat trials vs. all dog-trials on the training data set (see Materials and Methods).
+One important question of neural coding concerns whether information is contained in a widely distributed manner such that all neurons are necessary to represent a stimulus or if at a particular point in time, there is a smaller "compact" subset of neurons that contains all the information that the larger population has (Field 1994).
+To assess if there is a smaller compact subset of neurons in ITC and PFC conveying as much information as the larger population using population decoding, we first selected the "best" k neurons using the training data (where k < 256) and then trained and tested our classifier using only these neurons (Fig. 4).
+The best k neurons were defined as those neurons with the smallest P values based on a t-test applied to all cat-trials versus all dog-trials on the training data set (see METHODS).
 The selection process was done separately for each time bin.
-Using the 16 best neurons, we were able to extract almost all the information that was available using 256 neurons, at almost all time points for both PFC and ITC.
-The level of compactness of information was particularly strong in PFC during the decision period where, strikingly, 8 neurons contained nearly all the information (decoding accuracy = $78.2\% \pm 1.2\%$) that was available in the whole population (79.4% \pm 1.7%).
-It should also be noted that, because our algorithm for selecting the best neurons works in a 'greedy' fashion, the top k neurons selected might not be the best k neurons available in combination.
-Therefore, all the information present in the entire population could potentially be contained in even fewer neurons.
-We also examined if there is a smaller subset of neurons that contains all the identity information (supplementary Fig. S5), and found that for ITC, identity information seems to be less compact, with the decoding accuracy not saturating until around 64 neurons.
-We speculate that this might be related to the fact that it takes more bits of information to code 42 stimuli than to code the binary category variable, and also perhaps because identity information is not relevant for the task the monkey is engaged in.
+Using the 16 best neurons, we were able to extract almost all the information that was available using 256 neurons at almost all time points for both PFC and ITC.
+The level of compactness of information was particularly strong in PFC during the decision period